sfvicente/RestApiBestPractices/Docs/NamingConventions.md

 <br><br>

-### Prefer using snake_case for query parameters to improve readability and consistency.
+### Prefer using snake_case for query parameters to improve readability and consistency
 When defining query parameters for operations, prefer using **snake_case** (lowercase letters with underscores separating words) to improve the readability and consistency of the API.
 This format aligns well with common programming languages that use snake_case for variable names and allows for uniformity in naming conventions, making it easier for developers to interact with the API.